fusionlanguage/fut/ci.md

 Programmers tend to avoid Unicode in filenames.
 Therefore Ć source files have the `.ci` filename extension instead of `.ć`.

-> In Polish "ci" is pronounced identically to "ć".
+> In Polish, "ci" is pronounced identically to "ć".

 Source file contents must be UTF-8 encoded with an optional (but recommended) BOM.